joannalisiak/github-slideshow/_posts/0000-01-02-joannalisiak.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Using git in GitHub is really easy!
+:wave: Using git in GitHub is really easy! :+1: